docker/docs/desktop/wasm/index.md

 >**Important**
 >
 > The Docker+Wasm integration requires the [Containerd Image Store](../containerd/index.md) feature.
-This cannot be disabled.
 If you’re not currently using the Containerd Image Store, then pre-existing images and containers will be inaccessible.
 {: .important}

 ## Usage examples